Principles of Einstein-Finsler Gravity and Perspectives in Modern Cosmology

-Finsler variables and the canonical d--connection $\widehat{\mathbf{D}} =\nabla -\widehat{\mathbf{Z}}$ \ (\ref{distorsrel}), (similarly, $\widetilde{ \mathbf{D}}$ and/or $\ ^{c}\mathbf{D)}$ can be introduced in general relativity if nonholonomic 2+2 splitting are considered for a nonholonomic pseudo--Riemannian spacetime $\mathbf{V}$ \cite{vrflg,vqgrbr}.
+\ Finsler variables and the canonical d--connection $\widehat{\mathbf{D}} =\nabla -\widehat{\mathbf{Z}}$ \ (\ref{distorsrel}), (similarly, $\widetilde{ \mathbf{D}}$ and/or $\ ^{c}\mathbf{D)}$ can be introduced in general relativity if nonholonomic 2+2 splitting are considered for a nonholonomic pseudo--Riemannian spacetime $\mathbf{V}$ \cite{vrflg,vqgrbr}.
 All geometric and physical objects and fundamental equations can be re--expressed in terms of $\widehat{\mathbf{D}}$ and N--adapted variables.
 Such a formal Finsler gravity satisfies all axioms introduced for the Einstein gravity theory.
 So, alternatively to well known tetradic, spinor, Ashtekar and other variables in general relativity, we can introduce nonholonomic/Finsler variables.
-The distorting tensor $\widehat{\mathbf{Z}}$ define a ''nonholonomic'' source like we postulated in (\ref{ensteqcdc}).
-To construct generic off--diagonal solutions in general relativity is convenient to work with $\widehat{\mathbf{ D}}$ and/or $\widetilde{\mathbf{D}}.$ Certain models of Fedosov deformation quantization and/or A--brain quantization of Einstein gravity can be performed using almost K\"{a}hler/Finsler variables with $\ ^{c}\mathbf{D}$ \cite{vqgr1,vqgr2,vqgr3,vqgrbr}.